canonical/pebble/docs/reference/cli-commands.md

 - If the service has changed configuration since it started, replan restarts the service.

 Replan also starts any `startup: enabled` services that have not yet been started, or that have been manually stopped.
-- Replan also starts `startup: enabled` services that have not yet been started, or that have been manually stopped.

 ### Examples